 The family were often non paying guests of Wirth’s Circus who pitched their big top near the Morphett Street Bridge.

 On one occasion the family were having their evening meal when Lola the Chimpanzee walked in.
 John’s dad calmly rose from the table and took Lola by the hand back to her enclosure.

 Cricket was his favourite sport.
-He played a few games with Adelaide C grade whose coach at the time was Clarrie Grimmett.
+He played a few games with Adelaide C grade whose coach at the time was test bowler Clarrie Grimmett.
 He also studied at the Adelaide College of Music and was chosen to perform solo in a concert at the Adelaide Town Hall.

 During the performance a side door was opened and the music blew off the stand but John finished without a mistake.